What is hotel pricing?

 Hotel pricing strategy examples

-For instance, there are three major formulas you could use and they all have their strengths and weaknesses:
+For instance, there are three major formulas you could use and they all have their strengths and weaknesses.
+Here are the common examples:

 This involves adding up all the costs of running your hotel from admin, to cleaning, to food and beverage etc. Then, when you determine how much profit you want to make, add a markup to each room.